Related Links

 2017-2019, 2021-Present

-The North Dakota Department of Health and Human Services partnered with North Dakota veterinary clinics, animal rescues/shelters, Game and Fish staff, and Wildlife Services staff to conduct tick surveillance throughout the state to provide information on the distribution of ticks in North Dakota.
-Ticks were collected from animals and submitted to HHS each week for identification and tick-borne pathogen analysis.
-Surveillance is also conducted via tick drags and tick traps.
-Surveillance did not take place in 2020 due to the COVID-19 pandemic.
+The North Dakota Department of Health and Human Services partners with North Dakota veterinary clinics, animal rescues, Game and Fish staff, and Wildlife Services staff.
+Together we conduct tick surveillance throughout the state to determine the distribution of ticks in North Dakota.
+Ticks were collected from animals and submitted to HHS each week for identification.

 To request past reports, please email the tick surveillance team at NDticks@nd.gov.